BurntSushi/nflvid/README.md

 for each play in that game.
 The former is known as the `footage_dir` while the latter is known as `footage_play_dir`.

-So to start downloading the "all-22" footage to `/home/you/pats/full` for every New England game in 2012, you could use the following command to start
+To start downloading the "all-22" footage to `/home/you/pats/full` for every New England game in 2012, you could use the following command to start
 with: (The lone `--` before the directory is necessary since more than one team can be specified with the `--teams` option.)